-Where members of staff consider that they have been the victim of retaliation as a result of the disclosure of a serious irregularity, they shall be entitled to ask for assistance from the Agency under Article 24 of the Staff Regulations and to request that protective measures be adopted.
+Where members of staff consider that they have been the victim of retaliation as a result of the disclosure of a serious irregularity, they shall be entitled to ask for assistance from the Agency under Article 24 of the Staff Regulations, applicable by analogy to temporary agents and contract agents, pursuant to Articles 11 and 81 of the CEOS, and to request that protective measures be adopted.
 Such requests should be addressed to the Director of the Agency or, in duly justified cases, to the Chair of the Administrative Board of the Agency.